DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * DBParameterGroupName [String](#string)

 ### DBParameterGroupNotFoundFault
-* DBParameterGroupNotFoundFault `object`:  <i>DBParameterGroupName</i> does not refer to an existing DB parameter group.
+* DBParameterGroupNotFoundFault `object`:  <i>DBParameterGroupName</i> doesn't refer to an existing DB parameter group.

 ### DBParameterGroupQuotaExceededFault
-* DBParameterGroupQuotaExceededFault `object`: Request would result in user exceeding the allowed number of DB parameter groups.
+* DBParameterGroupQuotaExceededFault `object`: The request would result in the user exceeding the allowed number of DB parameter groups.

 ### DBParameterGroupStatus
 * DBParameterGroupStatus `object`: <p>The status of the DB parameter group.</p> <p>This data type is used as a response element in the following actions:</p> <ul> <li> <p> <a>CreateDBInstance</a> </p> </li> <li> <p> <a>CreateDBInstanceReadReplica</a> </p> </li> <li> <p> <a>DeleteDBInstance</a> </p> </li> <li> <p> <a>ModifyDBInstance</a> </p> </li> <li> <p> <a>RebootDBInstance</a> </p> </li> <li> <p> <a>RestoreDBInstanceFromDBSnapshot</a> </p> </li> </ul>